nelsonic/app/docs/client-user-dashboard.md

 }
 ```

-## Next stage
+### Next stage

-Endpoint which define the current stage of a candidate to the next one.
-A client can't click on the next button if the candidate is already on the last stage and if the endpoint is called without a next stage defined it must not change the current stage of the candidate
+Endpoint which alters the current stage of a candidate to the next one.
+A client can't click on the next button if the candidate is already in the last stage - if the endpoint is called without a next stage defined it must not change the current stage of the candidate.

-# LI
+## LI

-The client has the possibility to see the LI candidate profile.
+The client is able to see the candidate's LinkedIn profile by clicking 'LI'.